 Remove the patties from the pan and drain briefly on paper towels.

 Serve the patties immediately with ketchup or salsa or any other sauce you'd like.

-- Other types of cheese in this recipe would also be good, such as grated cheddar, Swiss, Muenster, or havarti.
+- Other types of cheese in this recipe would also be good in this recipe, such as grated cheddar, Swiss, Muenster, or havarti.

-- Seasoning the potatoes with dried herbs, such as thyme, marjoram, parsley, basil or rosemary.
+- Season the potatoes with dried herbs, such as thyme, marjoram, parsley, basil or rosemary.

-- An all purpose-gluten free flour can be substituted for the regular flour
+- An all-purpose, gluten-free flour can be substituted for the regular all-purpose flour

 - For more nutrition, you could sneak in some mashed cauliflower or some finely shredded carrots.